Dr. Sbaitso

-Dr. Sbaitso (/ˈsbeɪtso:/ SBAY-tsoh) is an artificial intelligence speech synthesis program released late in 1991 by Creative Labs in Singapore for MS-DOS-based personal computers.
+Dr. Sbaitso (/ˈspeɪtso:/ SPAYT-soh) is an artificial intelligence speech synthesis program released in 1991 by Creative Labs in Singapore for MS-DOS-based personal computers.
 The name is an acronym for "SoundBlaster Acting Intelligent Text-to-Speech Operator."

 History

 Dr. Sbaitso was distributed with various sound cards manufactured by Creative Technology in the early 1990s.

 The text-to-speech engine used is a version of Monologue, which was developed by First Byte Software.
 Monologue is a later release of First Byte's "SmoothTalker" software from 1984.

 The program "conversed" with the user as if it were a psychologist, though most of its responses were along the lines of "WHY DO YOU FEEL THAT WAY?" rather than any sort of complicated interaction.
 When confronted with a phrase it could not understand, it would often reply with something such as "THAT'S NOT MY PROBLEM."
 Dr. Sbaitso repeated text out loud that was typed after the word "SAY."
 Repeated swearing or abusive behavior on the part of the user caused Dr. Sbaitso to "break down" in a "PARITY ERROR" before resetting itself.
 The same would happen, if the user types "SAY PARITY."

 The program introduced itself with the following lines:

 HELLO [UserName], MY NAME IS DOCTOR SBAITSO.

 I AM HERE TO HELP YOU.